kogosoftwarellc/angular-async-form/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coveralls Status][coveralls-image]][coveralls-url] [![Awesome][awesome-image]][awesome-url]

-If you've been developing angular apps you know how difficult it is to handle errors from a backend after submitting a form.
+If you've developed angular apps you know how difficult it is to handle errors _after_ submitting a form.
 Common scenarios include:

 * 500 errors with messages like `Sorry, an unkown error occured.
 Please try again.`
 * 400 errors from input validation that were not caught in the UI.

-Angular provides a great set of directives _if_ your only concern is immediate client side validation; however, they fall short for anything else.
+Angular provides a great set of directives _if_ your only concern is immediate validation in the UI; however, they fall short for anything else.

 `angular-async-form` (namespaced `af`) fills this gap with the following
 directives:

 * [afSubmit](#afsubmit)  This is a direct replacement for `ngSubmit`.
-* [afMessage](#afmessage)  Displays a form wide message from the backend.
+* [afMessage](#afmessage)  Displays a form wide message.
-* [afControlGroup](#afcontrolgroup)  Groups a form control with a corresponding message from the backend.
+* [afControlGroup](#afcontrolgroup)  Groups a form control with a corresponding error message.
 * [afControl](#afcontrol)  Adds a form control to a form control group.
 * [afControlMessage](#afcontrolmessage)  Adds a message to a form control group.

 ## Highlights

 * Unobtrusive.
 Use `afControlMessage` in concert with `ngMessages` to display known validation errors in the UI before submitting the form, and unkown errors from async operations after the form is submitted.
 * Prevents the form from being submitted if an error was returned for a control.
 The control _must_ receive a `blur` event before setting it's validity again to `true`.
 * Display form wide error messages.
 * 100% asynchronous.
 May be used with or without HTTP calls.
 * Versatile Directive API.
-* Handles all input types I.E. `input[type=radio]`, `input[type=checkbox]`, `textara`
+* Handles all input types I.E. `input[type=radio]`, `input[type=checkbox]`,
+`textara`
 etc.

 ## Full Example